 This World War 2 Tour is a perfect choice for those interested in history of the World War II.
 Almost all territory of Poland was affected by war so you can find relative places virtually everywhere.
 World War II Sites tour covers some of the most important sites and will give you opportunity to learn more about that tragic times.
 You will visit Warsaw and Krakow, Auschwitz and Lamsdorf, Riese Complex in Lower Silesia, Miedzyrzecz Reinforced Region and Hitler’s headquarters known as Wolf’s Lair.

-Day 1: Arrival to Krakow
+Day 1: Arrival to Warsaw

 Day 2: Krakow